SQream/sqream_docs/getting_started/architecture.rst

 Authentication Service
 ----------------------

 Auth0, a leading cloud authentication solution, allows you to use your organization’s Identity Provider (IDP) for authentication.
-The Authentication Service handles authentication via JSON Web Token (JWT) sessions, with horizontal scaling managed by Kubernetes.
+The Authentication Service handles authentication via JSON Web Token (JWT).

 Healer (Health Monitoring)
 --------------------------

 The Healer service actively monitors the health of various SQream Blue microservices, overseeing ongoing sessions and ensuring the absence of hung sessions while verifying continuous operational status.
-In the event of an identified issue with a microservice's health, corrective actions are promptly executed to restore normal operation.
+In the event of an identified issue with a hung query, corrective actions are promptly executed to restore normal operation.

 GPU Statement Execution
 =======================